Election 2020: National Party leader Judith Collins unveils water storage policy, rules out working with Advance NZ 'because I'm not insane'

 National would work with iwi to make sure they had access to water, Collins said, but "it is a stake in the ground here; that water belongs to all New Zealanders."

+"They are obviously too scared to have the crucial discussions with tangata whenua over water rights, and are obviously happy to continue to allow Chinese water bottlers like Cloud Ocean Water in Christchurch to take water for free and sell it to the tune of $4.3 billion per year," Simmons said.

+"They say they will 'guarantee common ownership of water' which is code for saying that the National Party is not willing to have the hard discussion around the ownership and management of our valuable fresh water...they will never consider Te Tiriti o Waitangi a binding document.
+This is a new low, even for National."

+Collins used the recent Auckland water crisis as an example as to why this planned spend was important.

+"Cities like Auckland need a resilient and clean water supply to continue being a world-class city, and to make sure we can deal with the economic crisis we are facing.

 "We get a lot of rainfall in New Zealand...we don't have the storage.
-Our problem in New Zealand is primarily around storage....it takes money to do these things."
+Our problem in New Zealand is primarily around storage....it takes money to do these things.

-"National wants a strategy and model that allows us to unlock our economic potential and safeguard our communities from increasing drought," she said.
+"National wants a strategy and model that allows us to unlock our economic potential and safeguard our communities from increasing drought."

-She used the recent Auckland water crisis as an example as to why this planned spend was important.

-"Cities like Auckland need a resilient and clean water supply to continue being a world-class city, and to make sure we can deal with the economic crisis we are facing."

 National's environment spokesman Scott Simpson said that at the moment, less than 2 per cent of the water that flows over New Zealand is captured.